 Freedom – Independence

-It shared many of its ideological elements with Verdinaso, another third-positionist political movement in pre-war Belgium.
+The VNV shared many of its ideological elements with Verdinaso, another third-positionist political movement in pre-war Belgium.
 The VNV differed from the Verdinaso in several crucial ways however, including not initially being an anti-Semitic organization.
-This would change with the German occupation beginning in 1940, with which the VNV would be compelled to cooperate with the occupational authorities.
+This would change with the German occupation beginning in 1940, with which the VNV was forced to cooperate with the National Socialist authorities.
 The VNV would be offered a leading position in this new collaborationist regime and would take up this mantle.
-In a remarkable speech on October 11th, 1940, co-founder and leader of the VNV, Staf de Clercq, would clarify this stance by proclaiming the following:
+In a speech on October 11th, 1940, co-founder and leader of the VNV, Staf de Clercq, would clarify this stance by proclaiming the following:

 “Flanders must join the new order, born of the National Socialist revolution.
 This order can only be established on the basis of a pure and true popular consciousness, which for the people of Flanders means the awareness of its Dutch character and the sense of Germanic solidarity for which Germanic honor and duty demand.